-There are many other resources available on the Ashram’s website, including music recorded by the Mother and Sunil, as well as downloadable Darshan messages and images.
+There are many other resources available on the Ashram’s website, including music and videos, as well as downloadable Darshan messages and images.
 And there is a Publications page, through which one can order books and periodicals.
 Other multimedia resources connected to the Ashram are available.

 Another website dedicated to the Mother and Sri Aurobindo, rich in links and literature is Miraura.